serajhqi/socketio-test-client/README.md

 2. Run `yarn` to install the app depedencies
 3. By running `yarn dev` the app will be availble under `http://localhost:3000`

+>  Make sure to add CORS to your server if you're getting "connection error: xhr poll error"